 I have just started a major overhaul of xattred, to give it a much better interface.
 This alpha release now includes a TableView listing of all xattrs for a given file or folder, and their size in bytes.
 It is much easier to use, as you only select a file or folder once to inspect and perform other actions on it.

-and from the Downloads menu item above.
+The latest version is available from the Downloads menu item above.